top of page

 Artist's Statement

-Social media has become an integrative component of everyday life.
+Social media has become an integral component of everyday life.
 The younger generations have grown up in a world where aspects of various social media platforms have always existed.
 My work examines the effects social media is having on adolescents’ mental health and the negative environments that children are exposed to online without parental knowledge.

 bottom of page